jean-cq/Orbital-JustMakeCents/README.md

 - 3rd week of June: Daily expenses & analysis
 - 4th week of June: Testing and debugging (Implement machine learning)
 - 1st week of July: Implementation of peer teams’ suggestions
-- 2nd week of July: 3rd week of July: Testing and debugging
+- 2nd week of July - 3rd week of July: Testing and debugging